 Ways to Celebrate International Women’s Day

 International Women’s Day is celebrated worldwide through events, workshops, campaigns, seminars, charity, and volunteering.
 But there are many organizations and individuals who take this day as an inspiration to work all year round.
 You can become a volunteer for a day and attend a rally in support of women’s education, gather funds so that girls can go to schools, to ensure safe working conditions for female workers, and to stop violence against women.
 Or, you can become a lifetime donor to keep your support engaged for the benefits of the underprivileged girls and women, sponsoring a child for example.
-There are active NGOs, INGOs, government and private organization working to eliminate gender inequality and to ensure women empowerment.
+There are active NGOs, INGOs, government and private organizations working to eliminate gender inequality and to ensure women empowerment.
 You can join as a full-time employee to support the cause as well.